gaebar/vietgram-1/README.md

 ## Process & Approach

 ### Task Management and Communication
 The project was delivered in a group of three.
 We managed the project with an agile methodology with a clear timeframe for us to deliver as much of the scope as possible.
-To assist this process we used an Kanban Board in the form of Trello to plan and manage our task, utilising daily stand-ups to track progress and understand blockers.
+To assist this process we used an Kanban Board in the form of Trello to plan and manage our task, utilizing daily stand-ups to track progress and understand blockers.

 To start the project wireframes were produced to capture a high level user journey and the layout of the application prior to any development taking place.
 This gave us a clear understanding of how each page would interact and a basic layout that we could apply consistently across the application.
-David, Mia and I were happy to share the whole experience moving from back-end to front-end avoinding give a specific task for each other for the 7 days project.
+David, Mia and I were happy to share the whole experience moving from back-end to front-end avoiding give a specific task for each other for the 7 days project.

 ### Development
-Planning was an integral part the process as our focus was to produce a backend API which could corehently work in the React front-end.
+Planning was an integral part the process as our focus was to produce a backend API which could coherently work in the React front-end.
 We first began creating wireframes to work out this structure and general content placement of the website.
 It was clear our application would revolve around three elements: Users, Chats and Gems.
-We established early that the user could choose to be a local or a traveler and also chosse between two language to use: English or Vietnames.
+We established early that the user could choose to be a local or a traveler and also choose between two language to use: English or Vietnamese.

 ### Backend
 The backend of the application was built using Express.js with a NoSQL MongoDB database.
 Models and Controllers were created for 'Gems', 'Chats' and 'User'.
 For both 'Gems' and 'Chats' CRUD routes were created to allow users to update 'Gems' and 'Chats' they had created.
 The User route included Register and Login to allow a user to create a profile to view and manage their 'Gems' or 'Chats'.
 User follow functionality was later added to the 'User' route.